 The risk of cancer spreading to other organs (called metastasis and the main cause of breast cancer death) is the same for both procedures .

 Learn more about metastatic breast cancer.

-Risks and benefits of mastectomy and lumpectomy
+Risks and benefits of mastectomy versus lumpectomy plus radiation therapy

 There are risks and benefits to consider when choosing between mastectomy and lumpectomy plus radiation therapy.
 These are outlined in Figure 5.3 below.